 The NNDC is responsible for NSR, the bibliographic database for nuclear physics research.
 This task includes quality control, file update and maintenance, and file distribution to collaborators.
 Updates are done on a continuing basis.
 The preparation of NSR entries is given under Nuclear Structure Physics.

-BNL planned activities

 Distribute database to collaborators.

 Perform Database updates and maintenance.

-Incorporate new additions to NNDC library (in collaboration with Oak Ridge National Laboratory).
+Incorporate new additions to NNDC library.

-Joint project with the NRDC network on transfer of missing nuclear reaction references to NSR.
+Continue joint project with the NRDC network to transfer missing nuclear reaction references to NSR.

 B. Experimental Nuclear Structure Data (XUNDL)